Even though it’s 2023, there’s still time to take advantage of the limited-time opportunity, Employee Retention Credit.

 Your business incurred a decline in gross receipts greater than 50% for 2020 and greater than 20% for 2021

 The wages you are relying upon for the Employee Retention Credit were not forgiven under a Paycheck Protection Program (PPP) loan

-For the 2020 tax year, organizations can claim 50% credit of the first $10,000 in qualified wages paid per employee for the entire year.
-For the 2021 tax year, organizations can receive 70% credit of the first $10,000 per employee, per quarter.
+For the 2020 tax year, organizations can claim a 50% credit of the first $10,000 in qualified wages paid per employee for the entire year.
+For the 2021 tax year, organizations can receive a 70% credit of the first $10,000 per employee, per quarter.

-The amount of the forgiveness of a Paycheck Protection Program (PPP) loan
+The forgiveness amount of a Paycheck Protection Program (PPP) loan

 Shuttered Venue Operators Grants under the Economic Aid to Hard-Hit Small Businesses, Non-Profits, and Venues Act

 Restaurant Revitalization Grants under the American Rescue Plan Act of 2021

 Employers do not have to claim the safe harbor for gross receipts but should be consistent in their application of it.